Homemade Face Wash (with Free Printable Labels)

-Quick, easy, and cheap, this homemade face wash will make your skin glow!
+Quick, easy, and affordable, this homemade face wash will make your skin glow!
 It’s made with simple, all-natural ingredients that nourish and moisturize your skin so you can look and feel your best.

 Good skincare can be so tricky!
 Over the years I’ve tried a number of different brands and DIYs, but everything was either too expensive, didn’t work, or was filled with chemicals I didn’t want on my skin.

+Once I started making my own tallow balm recipe, it just made sense to try DIY face wash too.
 I am so excited to finally have a facial cleanser that is natural, affordable, and works as good as the best store-bought cleanser I’ve ever tried!
-It has 3 simple, easy to find, natural ingredients, and only takes a few minutes to make.

 I love how this face wash is moisturizing and safe for every type of skin, including sensitive skin.
 I even use it as body wash for my toddler!